nrfconnect/sdk-nrf/doc/nrf/ug_matter_device_attestation.rst

 * Own PAA - Provided that the manufacturer has a certification authority with root in the DCL.
   The PAA can have the VID embedded (VID-scoped PAA) or not (Non-Vendor Scoped PAA).
-* Own PAI - Provided that the manufacturer has sufficient and secure supply chain logistics that are able to provide DACs to a large amount of devices, as each device has a unique DAC.
+* Own PAI - Provided that the manufacturer has sufficient and secure supply chain logistics that can provide DACs to a large number of devices, as each device has a unique DAC.

 Generating DAC with platform vendor (option 3)
 ----------------------------------------------